M0JXD/axeii_loader_native/README.md

 ## Building

-The makefile can be used with the `make` and will build into a folder it will create called `build_dir`.
-By default it will build both the CLI and GUI programs.
+Run `make` and it will build into a folder it creates called `build_dir`.
+By default it will build both the CLI and GUI programs, although you can specify either `cli` or `gui` targets.

 The only dependencies are ALSA (on Debian based this can be got with `sudo apt install libasound2-dev`) and IUP (if building the GUI frontend).

 IUP's pre-compiled library and include headers are expected to be present under the lib/iup directory.
 It is not checked into git so you will need to add it.